Big lutrine opossum

 The big lutrine opossum (Lutreolina crassicaudata), also called little water opossum, thick-tailed opossum and coligrueso, is a long-tailed, otter-like mammal native to grasslands of South America.
 It generally lives near water and is active at night, dawn or dusk.
 It eats mice, insects and crabs.
-Like all opossums, it is a marsupial.
+Like all opossums, it is a marsupial and carries its young in a pouch.

 Description

 The big lutrine opossum ("lutrine" means "otter-like" and "crass" meaning "thick, fat" and "cauda" meaning "tail") is a very peculiar opossum, having a long weasel-like body, short legs, small rounded ears, and dense reddish or yellowish fur.
 Nocturnal and crepuscular, they generally live in grasslands and savannas near water.
 They are terrestrial but are excellent swimmers and climbers.

 Distribution and habitat

 The big lutrine opossum is distributed in Brazil, Argentina, Bolivia, Uruguay, Paraguay, Colombia and Guyana.
 Populations in the two last countries are isolated from the populations of all the other countries.
 It can be found in grasslands, savanna grassland, and gallery woodlands with permanent water bodies, in marshy or riparian habitats.